agonzalezro/python-opensubtitles/README.md

 # Search subtitles

+If you search for a subtitle you will receive a list of all the subtitles saved at server.

     >>> data = os.search_subtitles(token, [{'sublanguageid': 'all', 'moviehash': hash, 'moviebytesize': size}])
     >>> assert type(data) == list

 # Getting the IMDB id

+The info that you got on the method above provides you a imdb id, you must get it to try to upload subtitles.

     >>> imdb_id = int(data[0].get('IDMovieImdb'))
     >>> assert type(imdb_id) == int

 # Search a movie at IMDB

+If you don't know the imdb (perhaps the film is very new and it doesn't have subtitles yet), you can search it providing the film name.

     >>> data = os.search_movies_on_imdb(token, Test.name)
     >>> assert type(data) == dict

 # Get MD5 from a subtitle

+To know if the subtitle was uploaded correctly, a md5 of the file must be provided.

     >>> from pythonopensubtitles.utils import get_md5
     >>> md5 = get_md5(path.join(Test.path, Test.subtitle))